 17.3 For the Orders that are invoiceable as the works proceed, the advance is to be validated by the Company ahead of any bill raised.
 To this end the Contractor shall submit a statement accompanied by all required supporting documents (time sheets or work sheets, duly signed by the Company’s representative on-Site) to the Company for approval.
 Said statement, corrected where applicable, shall serve as the basis for the bill.

-18.1 Payment periods shall start when the Company is in possession of a duly established and complete invoice.
-Unless specific conditions have been agreed between the parties, the invoices issued by the Contractor are payable at sixty (60) days as of the end of the month after receipt by the Company of the duly established document.
-The date of receiving shall be legally established with the entry stamp of the Company.
+18.1.
+Unless specific conditions have been agreed between the parties, the invoices issued by the Contractor are payable at sixty (60) days as from receipt by the Company of a regular established invoice.

-18.2 Payment shall be made to occur by transfer into the Contractor’s account by the Company’s standard payment date for suppliers, i.e. by the 10th of the month following the invoice expiry date (or, if the 10 is not a banking day, the first banking day thereafter).
+18.2 Payment shall be made to occur by transfer into the Contractor’s account by the Company’s at the expiry date.
 In the event said time period should be exceeded, the Contractor is entitled to claim an interest in default of payment calculated at the legal rate of interest as of the expiry of the proposed settlement date by sending a notice of default.
 No flat-rate compensation or penalty clause shall be due.